cloudflightio/cloudflight-platform-spring/README.md

 #### mdcScope

-If you cannot use `@LogParam` for some reason `platform-logging` provides an additional convenient option.
+If you cannot use `@LogParam` for some reason `platform-spring-logging` provides an additional convenient option.

 The global function `mdcScope` keeps track of all fields MDC manipulations done in the passed lambda and cleans up for you afterwards.